Grand Duchy of Lithuania: Partitions and the Napoleonic period

-Following the partitions of the Polish–Lithuanian Commonwealth, most of the lands of the former Grand Duchy were directly annexed by the Russian Empire, the rest by Prussia.
-In 1812, just prior to the French invasion of Russia, the former Grand Duchy revolted against the Russians.
+Following the partitions of the Polish–Lithuanian Commonwealth, most of the lands of the former Grand Duchy of Lithuania were directly annexed by the Russian Empire, the rest by Kingdom of Prussia (see: New East Prussia).
+Following the death of Russian Empress Catherine the Great, since 1796 a non-sovereign administrative-territorial unit of the Russian Empire (governorate) called Lithuania Governorate with its capital in Vilnius briefly existed until in 1801 it was divided into separate Lithuania–Vilna and Lithuania–Grodno governorates.
+The Russian Emperors formally also titled themselves as the Grand Dukes of Lithuania.
+The Third Statute of Lithuania was valid in the former territory of the Grand Duchy of Lithuania until 7 July 1840 and was printed in Russian capital Saint Petersburg in 1811.

+In 1812, just prior to the French invasion of Russia, the former Grand Duchy of Lithuania revolted against the Russians.
 Soon after his arrival in Vilnius, Napoleon proclaimed the creation of a Commissary Provisional Government of the Grand Duchy of Lithuania which, in turn, renewed the Polish-Lithuanian Union.
 The union was never formalized, however, as only half a year later Napoleon's Grande Armée was pushed out of Russia and forced to retreat further westwards.
-In December 1812, Vilnius was recaptured by Russian forces, bringing all plans for the recreation of the Grand Duchy to an end.
-Most of the lands of the former Grand Duchy were re-annexed by Russia.
+In December 1812, Vilnius was recaptured by Russian forces, bringing all plans for the recreation of the Grand Duchy of Lithuania to an end.
+Most of the lands of the former Grand Duchy of Lithuania were re-annexed by Russia.
 The Augustów Voivodeship (later Augustów Governorate), including the counties of Marijampolė and Kalvarija, was attached to the Kingdom of Poland, a rump state in personal union with Russia.